-The faculty may administratively withdraw students who are absent or fail to participate for at least the equivalent of three consecutive weeks within a term without prior approval obtained by the VPAA.
+The faculty may administratively withdraw students who are absent or fail to participate for at least the equivalent of three consecutive weeks within a term.
 Students who are administratively withdrawn will remain liable for all financial responsibilities, including tuition and fees and the return of Title IV funds.
 Faculty will report administrative withdrawals to the Registrar.